 University lecturer & speaker

 Neil is a lecturer in Marine and Natural History Photography at Falmouth University.
 He also shares his experiences at events and talks around the world.
-He has been a speaker at London's Natural History Museum, Seattle's Burke Museum, South Africa’s WildShots photography festival, Germany's GDT photography festival, the British Birdfair, Spain's MontPhoto Festival and Italy's BioPhoto Festival.
+He has been a speaker at London's Natural History Museum, Seattle's Burke Museum, South Africa’s WildShots photography festival, Germany's GDT photography festival, the British Birdfair, Spain's MontPhoto Festival, Belgium's Lowland Festival and Italy's BioPhoto Festival.
 Follow his social media activity to find out about upcoming events.

 As well as talks and events, Neil often appears in the media.
 He is a regular contributor on BBC radio, has appeared on Countryfile and has been an in-studio guest on BBC News.